fbpx

 February

-This is for $1,000.
-Applicants must demonstrate commitment to voluntary public service, be currently enrolled as an undergraduate degree candidate at USM, have a cumulative GPA of 3.0 or higher, and be of second year standing or higher.
+This is for $2,000.
+Applicants must demonstrate commitment to voluntary public service, be currently enrolled as an undergraduate degree candidate at USM, have a cumulative GPA of 3.0 or higher, and completed at least one semester of college.
 The deadline is February 1st.
 Read more here.

 March

 This award ranges from $350 to $7,000.
 To be eligible, you must be a current and newly admitted student in a School of Forest Resources (SFR) program and have a cumulative GPA of 2.0 or higher.
 The deadline to apply is March 1st.
-SCHOOL OF FOREST RESOURCES SCHOLARSHIP APPLICATION.pdf
+More details here.

 This is offering one $500 scholarship to a graduating senior.
 The minimum height for females is 5’10”, males 6’2″.
 You must be under the age of 21 and live and attend high school Massachusetts, Vermont, Rhode Island, New Hampshire, Maine or Connecticut.
 Applicants must demonstrate academic and personal achievement, involvement in clubs and activities in the school community, and involvement in clubs and activities outside the school community.
 The deadline to apply is March 1st.
 Read more here.

-This is for students of ages 16-22.
+Offers $1,000-$5,000.
+This is for students of ages 16-22,.
 These applicants must be a dependent child of an injured or killed work related accident or occupational disease.
 This is based on financial need.
 The amount varies and the deadline to apply is March 31st.
 More details here.

 April